DHW Efficiency & Official EnergyGuide Tank Labels

 *Chiltrix domestic water heating systems lead the US water heater industry in First-Hour Ratings and Uniform Energy Factor (UEF) efficiency ratings.

-This time, it’s for water heating, and actually Chiltrix has set several new world’s records for water heating.
+This time, it’s for water heating.
 Leading the way is the Hitzewelle CX50DHW105RIDNR system (using a 99-gallon tank with a CX50), which achieved an unprecedented UEF of 4.95 — the highest efficiency rating among all residential water heaters — along with a First-Hour Rating of 133 gallons.
-Even higher performance is possible with the CX65, but it is too powerful according to DOE residential limits, and therefore cannot be rated as a residential water heater (it achieves UEF 5.48 under the same lab test procedure).
-DHW systems using CX65 are officially classified as commercial water heaters.
+Even higher performance is possible with the CX65, but it is too powerful to be rated as a residential water heater (it achieves UEF 5.48 under the same lab test procedure).
+DHW packages using CX65 are classified as commercial water heaters.

 Chiltrix Domestic Water Heating Official ENERGYGUIDE Tank Labels

-Yes, We Broke The Dept. of Energy Rating System
+We Also Broke The Dept. of Energy Rating System

+Off the scale.
+Literally.
 Several Chiltrix configurations have such low Official DOE Estimated Yearly Energy Costs that they are off the scale of the standard DOE EnergyGuide label template.
-You can compare Chiltrix ratings against every other certified water heater in the U.S. Department of Energy Compliance Certification Database.where you can see how Chiltrix compares to all others in First-Hour delivery and Uniform Energy Factor (UEF).
+You can compare Chiltrix ratings against every other certified water heater in the U.S. Department of Energy Compliance Certification Database where you can see how Chiltrix compares to all others in First-Hour delivery and Uniform Energy Factor (UEF).

 *Chiltrix beats all residential water heaters in UEF, and beats all residential water heaters under 119 gallons in First-Hour ratings.